c4ldas/aws-study-guide/day01/day01_practice.md

 `"Resource": "arn:aws:s3:::*"`
 - This applies the permissions to all S3 buckets in your account (* is a wildcard).
 - The format is: `arn:aws:s3:::bucket-name`
 - So using * means it applies to any bucket.
+For production, change `"Resource": "arn:aws:s3:::*"` to `"arn:aws:s3:::my-unique-bucket-name"` for least privilege.

 #### Skeleton
 This is a core skeleton of an IAM policy that can be used as a template: